 - Brookline Labrador Retriever Rescue (New Jersey, Pennsylvania)

 - Peak Lab Rescue (North Carolina)

 - Lab Rescue of Greater Richmond (Virginia)

 - Puget Sound Labrador Retriever Association (Washington)

-There are many Labradors in rescue that have the potential to be fantastic family pets.
-There are also some with behavioral problems that can be tough to solve.
+Many Labradors in rescue centers have the potential to be fantastic family pets.
+Others have behavioral problems that can be tough to solve.
 Choosing the right Labrador rescue dog is just as important as choosing the right breeder if you are buying a puppy, so take your time.

 It is great that you want to offer an abandoned dog a home.
 Many people have had a wonderful experience in adopting their dogs and would never have a dog any other way.
 The right dog for you will be out there somewhere.
 He may not be the first or even the tenth dog you visit.
 But, keep the faith because, with time and patience, you will find him.
 When you do, remember to read our comprehensive guide to ‘Bringing Home A Rescue Dog‘.
 It will support you through those first few weeks with your new friend

 If you are involved with a rescue centre, tell us about your organization in the comments box below.
 We would love to hear about your work and your dogs.
 If you have a rescued Labrador, or Labrador Cross, tell us your story.
 In fact, we love all rescue stories, no matter what breed, so whatever your dog, we’d love to hear about them.